-These program changes occurred as a result of responding to the needs of the school's business community and social service agencies.
+These program changes, additions, and deletions occurred as a result of responding to the needs of the school's business and industry community.

-During the past seven years, curriculum was developed in support of thirty-one programs.
-The school now maintains and regularly updates this curriculum in alignment with the Penssylvania Department of Education's requirements for developing programs of study.
+During the past four years, curriculum has been reviewed and updated for each of the thirty career programs.
+The school maintains and regularly updates this curriculum to ensure it is aligned with Pennsylvania Department of Education's Programs of Study.
 A curriculum template for each program requires the following:

 - 1. Major areas of study referred to as Duty Areas - 2.
 Tasks identified within each Duty Area - 3.
 Hours to complete each task identified and collectively required to add up to 1,080 hours - 4.
-A Learning Guide developed in support of each task which includes the following content for the student to utilize:
+Tasks aligned to the Program of Study and job titles